DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

 * recorded and issued on Tuesday 15th April 2025
 * we look at the record on the 17th April 2025

-### Unless you ask to see all available details, the item will be only be summarised as an entry in a list.
+### A: Unless you ask to see all available details, the item will be only be summarised as an entry in a list.
 With the list, we can see some information of :
 * the source (the GP)
 * the subject(the patient with their trusted NHS number)